-The United States Sailing Foundation agrees that when a minimum of $100,000 dollars has been received the Tuna Fund shall be incorporated into the endowment, held in perpetuity and will be invested with the United States Olympic Foundation, Earnings will be held in an account attached to the endowment and a percentage of these earnings will be distributed as an annual grant to the UC for distribution to certified umpires.
-The USSF also agrees to manage the endowment as outlined in section A of this document.
+The United States Sailing Foundation agrees that when a minimum of $100,000 dollars has been received, the Tuna Fund shall be incorporated into the endowment, held in perpetuity and will be invested with the United States Olympic Foundation.
+Earnings will be held in an account attached to the endowment and a percentage of these earnings will be distributed as an annual grant to the UC for distribution to certified umpires.
+The USSF also agrees to manage the endowment as outlined in Section A of this document.

-Chairman: United Sates Sailing Foundation
+President, United Sates Sailing Foundation

-Umpire Committee Rules
+Section B – Umpire Committee Rules